 This document specifies electrical safety requirements for voltage class B electric circuits of electric propulsion systems and conductively connected auxiliary electric systems of electrically propelled road vehicles.
 It specifies electrical safety requirements for protection of persons against electric shock and thermal incidents.
 It does not provide comprehensive safety information for manufacturing, maintenance and repair personnel.
 NOTE 1 Electrical safety requirements for post-crash are described in ISO 6469-4.
 NOTE 2 Electrical safety requirements for conductive connections of electrically propelled road vehicles to an external electric power supply are described in ISO 17409.
 NOTE 3 Specific electrical safety requirements for magnetic field wireless power transfer between an external electric power supply and an electrically propelled vehicle are described in ISO 19363.
 NOTE 4 Electrical safety requirements for motorcycles and mopeds are described in the ISO 13063 series.

-ISO 7637-1:2015 defines the basic terms relating to electrical disturbances from conduction and coupling used in the other parts of ISO 7637.
+This document defines the basic terms relating to electrical disturbances from conduction and coupling used in the other parts of the ISO 7637 series.
 It also gives general information on the whole ISO 7637 series.

 ISO 7637-2:2011 specifies test methods and procedures to ensure the compatibility to conducted electrical transients of equipment installed on passenger cars and commercial vehicles fitted with 12 V or 24 V electrical systems.
 It describes bench tests for both the injection and measurement of transients.
 It is applicable to all types of road vehicles independent of the propulsion system (e.g. spark ignition or diesel engine, electric motor).